The Briad Group: Controversy

 In 2013, 13 of The Briad Group's TGI Fridays locations in New Jersey were raided by the New Jersey Division of Alcoholic Beverage Control as part of "Operation Swill".
 These establishments were allegedly filling premium brand bottles with non-premium brands.
 The Briad Group paid a fine of $500,000.

 Divisions

 The Briad Group is organized in four major divisions.
 Casual-dining division oversees 68 TGI Fridays restaurants.
 Quick-service division owns and operates 43 Wendy's Old Fashioned Hamburger restaurants.

 Lodging division obtained its first Marriott franchise right in 1997.
 It has grown the limited-service hotel business under the brands of the Courtyard, Residence Inn, SpringHill Suites, Hilton Garden Inn and Homewood Suites.
 It has developed and operated about a dozen of properties.
 There is a plan to develop about a dozen more properties.

 The company also started its construction division in 1993 to construct and remodel company's restaurants in order to reduce construction costs.
 The division expanded its scope to construct new hotels.
 In 2003, the company established Briad Construction Services, LLC to provide construction and development services for other companies.

+In November 2025, it was announced Circle K is expanding with two to four new convenience stores and mini travel centers annually in New York over the next several years through a development partnership between The Briad Group and Peachtree Group.